-$V{\mbox{\scriptsize i-1}}$ is the previous value of the parameter,
+V{i-1} is the previous value of the parameter,

-$V{i+1}$ is the next value of the parameter,
+V{i+1} is the next value of the parameter,

-$\sigma{\rm V}$ is the standard deviation of the parameter calculated at least from the last 10 minute period.
+σ_V is the standard deviation of the parameter calculated at least from the last 10-minute period.

-If the previous value or the next one is missing, the corresponding part of the formula is omitted and the comparison term is $2 \cdot \sigma_v$ .
+If the previous value or the next one is missing, the corresponding part of the formula is omitted and the comparison term is $2 \cdot \sigma_V$.

 - Check on a minimum required variability of instantaneous values during a certain period (a persistence test), once the measurement of the parameter has been done for at least 60 minutes.
 If the one-minute values do not vary over the past 60/120/240 minutes by more than the specified limit (a threshold value) then the current one-minute value fails the check.
-Possible limits of minimum required variability can be as follows: - Air temperature: 0.1°C over the past 60 minutes; - Dew point temperature: 0.1°C over the past 60 minutes; - Ground temperature: 0.1°C over the past 60 minutes; - Soil temperature 5 cm: 0.1°C over the past 120 minutes; - Soil temperature 10 cm: 0.1°C over the past 120 minutes;
+Possible limits of minimum required variability can be as follows: - Air temperature: 0.1°C over the past 60 minutes; - Dew point temperature: 0.1°C over the past 60 minutes; - Ground temperature: 0.1°C over the past 60 minutes3; - Soil temperature may be very stable, so there is no minimum required variability. - Relative humidity: 1% over the past 60 minutes4; - Atmospheric pressure: 0.1 hPa over the past 60 minutes; - Wind direction: 10 degrees over the past 60 minutes5: - Wind speed: 0.5 ms-1 over the past 60 minutes6.